aaron-grau/curic/react/projects/piano/README.md

 `Synth` is an example of a presentational component.
-Presentational components are typically written as functional components unless they require internal state, lifecycle hooks, etc. Your `Synth` component will instantiate an array of `Note`s, calling `start` and `stop` depending on the notes in the store and define key listeners on the window.
+Presentational components are typically written as functional components unless they require internal state, lifecycle hooks, etc. Your `Synth` component will initialize an array of `Note`s, calling `start` and `stop` depending on the notes in the store and define key listeners on the window.

 * Redefine your `Synth` component so that it extends the `React.Component`.
 * Import your `NOTES` and `TONES` constants, and `Note` class.
-* In the `constructor`, instantiate an array of `Note` instances and setting it to `this.notes.` Flashback, your `Note` constructor takes a frequency as a parameter, not a string.
+* In the `constructor`, initialize an array of `Note` instances and setting it to `this.notes.` Flashback, your `Note` constructor takes a frequency as a parameter, not a string.
 Hint: Use `NOTES` and `TONES` to return an array mapping note names to the right frequency.
 * In the `render` function, render a list of `this.notes` to test.